ocaml-multicore/meio/README.md

 opam install . --deps-only --with-test
 ```

-Hopefully that will get all of the necessary dependencies so you can then run `dune build`.
+Hopefully that will get all of the necessary dependencies so you can run `dune build`.

 ## Usage

 To use eio-console right now, it only supports monitoring a single eventring that you must specify.
 First, you have to run some program with eventring enabled.
-The executables in the `test` directory can be used for this:
+The executables in the `test` directory can be used for this (or any OCaml program that you can compile!):

 ```
 OCAML_EVENTRING_START=1 _build/default/test/fib.exe 2 50
 ```

-This will run the program and their should be a `<pid>.eventring` file in the directory that you ran the program from.
+This will run the program and there should be a `<pid>.eventring` file in the directory that you ran the program from.
 You can then run

 ```
 dune exec -- src/server/main.exe <pid>.eventring